 But, he counsels: Hang in there.
 Let the Nothing that you encounter between your breaths and between your thoughts and between your liturgical experiences be a holy Something.
 Clues, tips, metaphors and morsels of holy Presence begin to appear out of the Darkness like flower petals strewn about on our path into the Unknown.

 St. John’s vision of the spiritual journey is developmental.
 One begins with consoling experiences in nature, scripture, song, and worship, and comforting inward experiences in memories, thoughts, visions and inspiring stories.
-We need to have these experiences on the way to detaching from the self-centering assumptions of our families and cultures.
-As one matures, the spiritual journey becomes so nuanced and subtle that we can’t get a handle on what’s happening with our reason alone.
+We need to have these experiences on the way to detaching from occasional self-centering assumptions of our families and cultures.
+As one matures, the spiritual journey becomes so nuanced and subtle that we can’t get a handle on what’s happening with our senses, and reason alone.
 Another kind of sight is being cultivated.
 More and more, one proceeds under cover of the Spirit’s Dark presence.
 Gradually, one learns to trust walking on an invisible Ground of Spirit and Love.

 St. John joins in the stream of Catholic spiritual writers since Origen who see the Christian contemplative path developmentally, proceeding through the purgative and illuminative stages to a final union with God.
 Or, as along a path from lectio to meditatio to oratio to contemplatio.
 He puts his complete trust in the hope that union with God is possible, even if the seeker might only catch “glimpses” or “morsels” of union in this life.
 His use of the word “hope” is not the usual one, where a person might imagine a better or more pleasurable reality.
 His hope is the kind that is distilled out of hopelessness, when there is nowhere else to go, no one else to be, and nothing else that can be done.
 St. John’s hope is trusting that something immeasurably good is happening beneath the clear, reasonable, and yet ultimately unsatisfying bounds of our daylight awareness and desires.
 Heartfelt, sincere discipline and clarity of purpose are required in order to arrive at where we already are.